ei8fdb/Build-Low-Cost-User-Research-Lab/TheResearchStudios/TheEquipment.md

 You can record these video layouts, while simultaneously streaming 1080p video streams at high quality.

-The Pearl can store approximately 1,000 1-hour long video sessions.
+The Pearl can store approximately 1,000 1-hour long video sessions, on its internal harddisk.

 If more video sessions need to be stored, the Pearl has USB connections so external storage can be connected.